shreyabhatt025/WebShelf/README.md

 2. Open the folder and double-click on `index.html`.
 3. Enter a website URL and click "Add Bookmark".
 4. Bookmarks will be listed below.

+THANKU

-5. Click "Clear Bookmarks" to remove all saved bookmarks.
+6. Click "Clear Bookmarks" to remove all saved bookmarks.